 Complex utility tier

 Utility Splunk instances, such as Splunk deployers, masters, and deployment servers, are usually managed easily within normal operations.
-However, if you deploy complex redundancies, such as a pool of deployment servers, this can increase the team workload.
+However, deploying complex redundancies, such as a pool of deployment servers, can increase the team workload.

 Operational drivers that influence staffing decisions